-Spinnerbaits attract and catch bass in a more unique style than any other bass lure.
-At first glance they don’t appear like they would be an effective lure because theres really nothing natural looking about them.
+At first glance, a spinnerbait doesn’t appear like it would be an effective lure because there’s really nothing natural looking about them.
 But that couldn’t be further from the truth.
-Spinnerbaits have been catching bass for decades using blades that flash and leverage the sensitivity of a basses lateral line through vibration.
+Spinnerbaits have been one of the best bass lures for decades, using flash and vibration to trigger the attention of bass.

 Fishing a spinnerbait can be as easy as casting it out and reeling it straight in.
-Thats the beauty of a spinnerbait, they produce their own action.
-Of course theres much more to learn if you want to become an expert in all conditions with these lures.
-This spinnerbait guide is loaded with information on how to fish these magnificent lures, but first you need to select the appropriate style.
+That’s the beauty of a spinnerbait, they produce their own action.
+Of course there’s more to it if you want to become an expert in all conditions with these lures.

 This page is all about spinnerbaits, including how to select them and how to fish them.
-But if your simply looking for the best spinnerbaits then we rated these as the top three:
+But if your simply looking for the best spinnerbaits then check out our top three below.